Sledmine/mercury/PACKAGE.md

 {
     // Represents the relative path to a file inside the package "path": "examplemod.dll",
-    // This is the final path of the file after installation "outputPath": "$haloce\\",
-    // This is important for updates purposes, this tells Mercury how to update this file "type": "binary"
+    // This is important for updates purposes, this tells Mercury how to update this file "type": "binary",
+    // This is the final path of the file after installation "outputPath": "$haloce\\"
 }

 ```

-There are by now 2 different values to use in the "type" property of every file:
+There are currently 2 different values to use in the "type" property of every file:

 - `optional`: This means that this file will not be updated between updates.

-- `binary`: This means that this file will be updated by binary difference.
+- `binary`: This file will be updated by binary difference.

+- ~~- `text`: This file will be updated by text difference.~~

-***Note:*** There are plans to support updating files by text difference in the future.
+***Note:*** Updating files by text difference is not supported yet, files with another type that is not in this list wiil be updated by sending the entire file.

 There are some variables you can use in your outputPath properties: